 The first seminar was a big panel discussion.
 The subject was “Why We Win”.
 It featured a number of successful coaches – including current US women’s national team coach Karch Kiraly.
 There were some interesting points brought up in the conversation.
 Whether things went quite according to the theme is perhaps a bit debatable, though.
 One of the real thinking points was how we don’t often analyze our coaching when we’re winning.
 We only do so when we lose.

 The second seminar was meant to be a games strategies and analysis session.
 That speaker was ill, however, so there was a reshuffle.
 It ended up an “If I knew then what I know now panel”.
-It featured John Dunning of Standord, Russ Rose of Penn State, and Terry Liskevych of Oregon State.
+It featured John Dunning of Stanford, Russ Rose of Penn State, and Terry Liskevych of Oregon State.
 Fun session with a lot of humor.
 One of the more interesting bits was the idea that even top teams can struggle to be fearless.
-That was something I was trying to develop in my uni women.
+That was something I was trying to develop in my Exeter university women at the time.

 The final seminar was one on motivating your players, though the main focus was on doing a personal DISC assessment.
 That was then used to talk about coaching style and further to look at how it ties in with the DISC assessments of players and the team.
 Good stuff that I planned to explore later for sure.